 Doctoral Level Graduate Research Assistantship for Public Safety

-The Research for Public Safety Fellowship and the knowledge I have gained through my involvement with the Pullman Police Department is extremely unique and will undoubtedly serve as a benefit when I transition into my career.
+The Research for Public Safety Assistantship and the knowledge I have gained through my involvement with the Pullman Police Department is extremely unique and will undoubtedly serve as a benefit when I transition into my career.
 The practical experiences gained have clarified the type of career I will pursue and have shaped my trajectory as a researcher immensely.
 I have learned soft and hard skills throughout the process.
-The direct work conducted allow me to communicate with practitioners across different fields in criminal justice and it has allowed me to contribute to efforts producing positive changes in the field and within the Pullman Police Department.
-I was able to shadow an evaluation consultant, as the city considered the development of a municipal court.
+The direct work conducted allowed me to communicate with practitioners across different fields in criminal justice and it allowed me to contribute to efforts producing positive changes in the field and within the Pullman Police Department.
+I was able to shadow an evaluation consultant as the city considered the development of a municipal court.
 Through this process, I learned how to conduct a thorough evaluation and even more about the importance of incorporating qualitative elements in my research.
-I have been fortunate to aid the Pullman Police Department in other projects including an evaluation of the suitability of red-light camera systems, a research brief on best practices in responding to domestic violence, and the development of a police-contact survey in collaboration with the Police Advisory Committee.
-Deploying a contact survey is a costly expenditure for departments, and by way of the fellowship, the Pullman Police Department will be able to collect this important data on police and community interactions with minimal costs – that is the costs of printing new business cards.
+I have been fortunate to aid the PPD in other projects, including an evaluation of the suitability of red-light camera systems, a research brief on best practices in responding to domestic violence, and the development of a police-contact survey in collaboration with the Police Advisory Committee.
+Deploying a contact survey is a costly expenditure for departments, and by way of the fellowship, the PPD will be able to collect this important data on police and community interactions with minimal costs—that is the costs of printing new business cards.